Curriculum Vitae

 Relevant Coursework

-• CS: Machine Learning, NLP, Deep Learning, Algorithms, Numerical Methods, Numerical Analysis
+CS: Statistical Reinforcement Learning, Machine Learning, NLP, Deep Learning, Algorithms, Numerical Methods, Numerical Analysis

 Languages